yingjieyao/cocotask/README.md

 4. pip install cocotask

 5. now you have cocotask setup on your machine.
 To test, you can go to the ./test folder
-   - Run: `python producer_test.py`   (this will post a string to rabbitmq.
+   - Run: `python producer_test.py`   (this will post a string.
 Code is very simple)
    - In another window, under ./test, run: `cocotask ./config.json userworkers TestWorker 4`, and you'll see the worker starts and process 1 message we just posted.

 6. So the key part is how we use cocotask command tool. the parameters are:
    - config_path: path to config file
-   - module_name: module of your customized customer class
+   - module_name: module of your customized worker class
-   - class_name: the class name of your own customer class (in the example above, it's userworkers.TestWorker, so the module name is userworkers, the class name is TestWorker)
+   - class_name: the class name of your own worker class (in the example above, it's userworkers.TestWorker, so the module name is userworkers, the class name is TestWorker)
    - number of workers: the total number of customer workers
    - logginglevel(optional): python logging level INFO/DEBUG/etc.
    - modulepath(optional): the relative path to find the module you defined.
 Default is '.'

+7. Develop your own worker class and try

 That's it.
 Simple and straightforward.